In South Australia mineral exploration licence holders have a statutory requirement to submit data and reports on their activities.

 Minerals Regulatory Guidelines MG13 Mineral exploration reporting and MG18 Drill core and geological sample submission have been updated to reflect changes to the exploration regulatory framework.

 The statutory requirement for the submission of data obtained during mineral exploration ensures this data can be effectively captured to ensure future availability to the exploration industry.

-- submit reports and samples for mineral exploration licences (ELs) in South Australia
+- submit reports and samples for exploration reporting on mineral tenements in South Australia

 - ensure integrity of data

 - comply with South Australian Government policies pursuant to the Mining Act 1971 and Mining Regulations 2020.

 These requirements are in place to ensure that:

 - exploration progress can be assessed in accordance with licence conditions